The previous post introduced the first two love languages – words of affirmation and quality time. Now, let’s consider the other three languages.

 Likewise, sexual and intimate touching can demonstrate your love.
 It is extremely important to understand that sexual touch has to be the type and pace that she wants it – not what works for you.
 If you touch her how you think or want to touch her, she will not see your touch as a display of love for her.

 While there are many complexities and nuances to each of the five love languages, think of the opportunities they present to better know yourself and your partner.
 For some, introducing a change like this into your relationship might seem intimidating.
-Support through counseling from a psychologist with an interest in relationship or couples therapy can ease the transition.
+Support through counselling from a psychologist with an interest in relationship or couples therapy can ease the transition.